yopdog/test22/Liberland-constitution.md

   * **§V.2(4)** Should the Chancellor, or Vice-Chancellor where applicable, cease to hold his or her office, all other Members of the Cabinet shall immediately cease to hold their offices.
   * **§V.2(5)** Should the Chancellor, or Vice-Chancellor where applicable, resign, the Assembly shall elect a new Chancellor in accordance with the provisions of Article IV.
 * **§V.3.** Should the Chancellor become unable to perform one’s duties, the Vice-Chancellor shall take his place.
-  * **§V.3(1)** The inability of the Chancellor to perform one’s duties shall be declared by the High Court upon request by a simple majority of all Members of the Cabinet.
   * **§V.3(2)** The Vice-Chancellor shall perform the duties of the Chancellor until his or her return or resignation upon a Motion of No Confidence passed by the Assembly in accordance with Article IV.
   * **§V.3(3)** Should the Chancellor's ability to return be in question, the Vice-Chancellor shall request the Supreme Court to rule on the issue.
 * **§V.5.** The Cabinet shall secure the borders of the Free Republic of Liberland and duly maintain an immigration system as prescribed by law; in foreign affairs, the Cabinet shall work towards the maintenance of international peace and seek political and economic cooperation with other Nations as far as possible.